thibautvs/webstack-client/README.md

 This script will execute the end-to-end tests against the application being hosted on the development server.

+## JSHint

+Gulp will run [JSHint][jshint] to perform JS inspection and report errors.
+If there are any, you will find information about these in logs/js-hint.txt

 ## Updating the application